Pedestrian Dead-Reckoning (PDR) – An Introduction

 Fundamentally, a pedestrian dead-reckoning (PDR) device and an INS use the same motion sensing technologies, however, the “mechanics” of how a vehicle moves and how a person moves are very different.
 Unlike a typical strap-down inertial navigation system that is fixed to a vehicle and geometrically aligned with the axis of forward motion, the location of a PDR device is somewhat arbitrary and prone to shifting.
 It could also be said that human movement is considerably more erratic, instantaneous or inconsistent than that of a typical vehicle and this makes accurate pedestrian dead-reckoning a challenging proposition.

 As a background, gait analysis and the study of human and animal locomotion is of interest in several fields of scientific and engineering.
-The study and modelling of bipedal locomotion and other human motion (arms and hands) is primarily driven by humanoid robotics research to mimic various levels of human movement.
+The study and modeling of bipedal locomotion and other human motion (arms and hands) is primarily driven by humanoid robotics research to mimic various levels of human movement.
 The future of this may be to use such robots and robotic prosthetics to assist people in various tasks using the same tools and equipment that people do; the classic example being the robot butler or cleaner.
 PDR may be thought of as an off-shoot of bipedal locomotion research, with a range of uses outside that of robotics.

 All of us have peculiarities to our motion; for example, gait, fluidity of movement, and stride length consistency amongst many factors.
 A few basic constructs are required as a starting point for determining movement trajectory and these are at least the ability to reliably detect a step being taken, a reasonable estimation of stride length, the direction in which the step is being taken, and the orientation of the PDR device on the person.